xkiwilabs/DQN-using-PyTorch-and-ML-Agents/README.md

 # Deep Q-Network (DQN) Reinforcement Learning using PyTorch and Unity ML-Agents
 A simple example of how to implement vector based DQN using PyTorch and a ML-Agents environment.
+Project for Udacity Danaodgree in Deep Reinforcement Learning (DRL)

 The repository includes the following DQN related files:
 - dqn_agent.py -> dqn-agent implementation